 While the University's climate, soils and other environmental-based research helps drive policy and decision making for land management, water management and other issues across the Great Basin and beyond, the University also helps communities through outreach programs and resource identification.

-The University of Nevada Cooperative Extension offers a new website to direct Nevada residents to resources, workshops and economic help from agencies.
-The new "Living With Drought" website is a one-stop shop where homeowners, gardeners, farmers, ranchers, natural resource managers and others can find information to help them respond to their various drought-related challenges.
+The University of Nevada Cooperative Extension offers a website to direct Nevada residents to resources, workshops and economic help from agencies.
+The "Living With Drought" website is a one-stop shop where homeowners, gardeners, farmers, ranchers, natural resource managers and others can find information to help them respond to their various drought-related challenges.
 The website is at http://www.unce.unr.edu/programs/sites/drought/.

-The Cooperative Extension's combination of research and outreach to every county of the state is a valuable asset for Nevadans.
+As all 17 counties in the State of Nevada have been under a Drought Emergency Declaration since 2012, Cooperative Extension's combination of research and outreach to every county of the state is a valuable asset for Nevadans.

 Preparing for the long-term